unik-name/docs.unikname.network/docs/cli.md

 ### Staying up to date

-The uns.network CLI keeps itself up to date automatically, unless you used npm/yarn install.
+The unikname.network CLI keeps itself up to date automatically, unless you used npm/yarn install.

-When you run a uns.network command, a background process checks for the latest available version of the CLI.
+When you run a unikname.network command, a background process checks for the latest available version of the CLI.
 If a new version is found, it’s downloaded and your CLI is updated locally.

-You can also force updating of your uns.network CLI with the [`update` command](#update).
+You can also force updating of your unikname.network CLI with the [`update` command](#update).

 When installed via npm/yarn, please remove it before installing it again (`npm remove -g @uns/cli` or `yarn global remove @uns/cli`).